monstrs/webpack-module-hot-accept/README.md

 # webpack-module-hot-accept
-Tiny webpack plugin that adds `module.hot.accept` to the bottom of modules.
-Use with something like [`babel-plugin-react-hot`](https://github.com/loggur/babel-plugin-react-hot).
+Tiny webpack plugin that adds `module.hot.accept` to the bottom of modules if `module.hot` is not already present.

 ## Installation
 ```